AFC Ajax: Stadiums

 Ajax's first stadium was built in 1911 out of wood and was called Het Houten Stadion (English: The Wooden Stadium).
-Ajax later played in the Olympic Stadium built for the 1928 Summer Olympics hosted in Amsterdam.
+Ajax later also played in the Olympic Stadium built for the 1928 Summer Olympics hosted in Amsterdam.
 This stadium, designed by Jan Wils, is known in Dutch as het Olympisch Stadion.
 In 1934, Ajax moved to De Meer Stadion in east Amsterdam, close to the location of Het Houten Stadion.
 It was designed by architect and Ajax-member Daan Roodenburgh, who had also designed the club's first stadium.
 It could accommodate 29,500 spectators and Ajax continued to play there until 1996.
 For big European and national fixtures, the club would often play at the Olympic Stadium, which could accommodate about twice the number of spectators.

 In 1996, Ajax moved to a new home ground in the southeast of the city known as the Amsterdam Arena, since 2018 known as the Johan Cruyff Arena.
 This stadium was built by the Amsterdam city authority at a cost of $134 million.
 The stadium is capable of holding 55,865 spectators.
 The Arena has a retractable roof and set a trend for other modern stadiums built in Europe in the following years.
 In the Netherlands, the Arena earned a reputation for a terrible grass pitch caused by the removable roof that, even when open, takes away too much sunlight and fresh air.
 During the 2008–09 season, ground staff introduced an artificial lighting system that finally reduced this problem considerably.

-The much-loved De Meer Stadion was torn down and the land was sold to the city council.
+The much-loved former stadium, De Meer Stadion, was torn down in 1996 and the land was sold to the city council.
 A residential neighbourhood now occupies the area.
-The only thing left of the old stadium are the letters "AJAX", which nowadays is in place on the façade of the youth training grounds De Toekomst, near the Johan Cruyff Arena.
+The only thing left of the old stadium are the letters "AJAX", which nowadays is in place on the façade of the entrance at the Johan Cruyff Arena.
+A replica of the same letters are at De Toekomst, near the Johan Cruyff Arena.

 Crest and colours

 Crest

 In 1900, when the club was founded, the emblem of Ajax was just a picture of an Ajax player.
 The crest was slightly altered following the club's promotion to the top division in 1911 to match the club's new outfits.
 In 1928, the club logo was introduced with the head of the Greek hero Ajax.
 The logo was once again changed in 1990 into an abstract version of the previous one.
 The new logo still sports the portrait of Ajax, but drawn with just 11 lines, symbolizing the 11 players of a football team.
+On 17 November 2024, Ajax announced on its official website that the classic logo of 1928 will return for the 2025–26 season, making a comeback after 34 years.